protocol/launchpad/content/en/curriculum/ipfs/ipfs-api.md

 ### Download a File Using the IPFS API

-* In the next `downloadFile` function, you will download the file to your computer by using the `Get` method from the [Shell struct](https://pkg.go.dev/github.com/ipfs/go-ipfs-api@v0.3.0?utm_source=gopls#Shell).
+* In the next function, `downloadFile`, you will download the file to your computer by using the [Get method](https://github.com/ipfs/go-ipfs-api/blob/master/shell.go#L386) from the [Shell struct](https://github.com/ipfs/go-ipfs-api/blob/master/shell.go#L36).
 The `func downloadFile` returns a file using the CID:

 ```go
 func downloadFile(sh *shell.Shell, cid string) error {